 How to Get to Auckland

-There are no direct flights from Manila to Auckland, so you will have to make a connection somewhere else.
+There are no low-cost direct flights from Manila to Auckland, so if budget is a concern you will have to make a connection somewhere else.
 But that’s when it gets tricky.
 A good connection to Auckland from Manila is hard to find if you’re traveling on a tight budget.
 But here are a few reminders:

 - As much as possible, book the legs of your journey with the same airline.
 Why?
 So you don’t need to worry about your luggage.
 You just check it in and pick it up in Auckland.
 This also gets you covered in case the first flight gets delayed and you miss the next flight.
 The airline will accommodate you in their next flight for FREE.
 If you book the second flight with a different airline, they’re not under any obligation to provide new tickets.